Iconic Actor Dead at 88

-Born on October 19, 1935, in Ethel, Mississippi, Washington and his family moved to California when he was a child.
-He was raised in the Bay Area in Redwood City and San Francisco before relocating to Los Angeles to pursue his acting career.
-After earning his first screen test, he began building what would become a decades-long television and film career.
+Born on October 19, 1936 (some sources suggest 1935) in Ethel, Mississippi, Washington and his family moved to California when he was a child.
+He was raised in the Bay Area, specifically in Redwood City and San Francisco, before relocating to Los Angeles to pursue his acting career.
+After earning his first screen test, he began building what would become a decades-long career in television and film.

 In 1970, Washington landed his most recognized role as Sergeant Richard Baker on “Hogan’s Heroes,” joining the cast for the show’s final season.
 The American sitcom, set in a prisoner-of-war camp in Nazi Germany during World War II, ran for 168 episodes across six seasons from 1965 to 1971.
 Washington’s character filled the vacancy left by Ivan Dixon, who had played Sergeant James Kinchloe in the first five seasons.
 However, CBS canceled the show in 1971, just one year after Washington joined the cast.